Icohedron/SleepVote/README.md

 - Players with certain gamemodes may not want to be counted in votes to skip the night.
 This can be set in the configuration file.
 By default, only spectator is ignored
 - Optional [Nucleus](https://ore.spongepowered.org/Nucleus/Nucleus) integration for allowing AFK players to be ignored during votes

-### Version Notice
-Current versions are "pre-releases".
-Pre-releases are stable but may still contain a few unobvious/unfound bugs.
-Users are encouraged to download and try out pre-release versions.
-It is *very important* for users to report any and all bugs they can find to the [Issue Tracker](https://ore.spongepowered.org/Icohedron/Sleep-Vote/issues)!
-This will help to ensure that the release version will be as stable as it possibly can.

-After a few weeks, if no bugs have been reported, the latest stable version will come out!
-This version will simply be named "1.0"
-Any additional updates after 1.0 will follow the familiar "snapshot -> pre-release -> release" track.

 ## Commands
 ```
 # Allows the user to reload the plugin